|

 statewide criminal courts search, a national Department of Corrections felon

-search, and a search of sexual offenders’ databases.
-The OFAC's Patriot Act
+search, and a search of offenders' databases.
+The OFAC's Patriot Act Search

-Search Database is a watch list, a compilation database of national and
+Database is a watch list, a compilation database of national and international

 Important: Criminal records are indexed by name and date of birth.
 This